Information Technology Business Insurance

 IT business owner makes calculations on a tablet.

-Technology businesses pay an average of about $35 per month for workers' comp, but you could pay more or less depending on your risks.
+Technology businesses pay an average of $34 per month for a workers' compensation policy, but you could pay more or less depending on your risks.

 Insurance costs for technology professionals are based on a few factors, including: